arzwa/wgd/README.md

 VIB/UGent center for plant systems biology - Bioinformatics & evolutionary genomics group https://www.vandepeerlab.org/

+## Important note

-**Important note:** A substantially expanded and improved version of `wgd` is now mainly maintained by Hengchi Chen [here](https://github.com/heche-psb/wgd).
+A **substantially expanded and improved version** of `wgd` is now mainly maintained by Hengchi Chen [**here**](https://github.com/heche-psb/wgd).
+Please consider using that version, as wgd v1 will no longer be maintained as of 2023.
 Software related issues are supposed to be posted there.
 A number of new functions pertaining to the collinear visualization, substitution rate correction, mixture modeling and WGD dating have been freshly (re)implemented there.
 We are actively preparing our manuscript for wgd v2.
 Any suggestions are welcome!